 People Want Useful, Relevant & Valuable Info

 This is the single most important point of this article: people want useful, relevant and valuable information.
 When I was working as an instructional designer, my target audience was the adult learner.
 With that in mind, I took some PD courses on adult learning theory.
 The point that stuck with me the most was this: adults will commit and respond to information that is realistic, important, and applicable.
 If the information provided is applicable to the learner’s personal and professional needs, there is a much greater chance of having a committed learner.
 While this point deals with adult learners, it is also applicable to social media.
 Social media is used to share information as well as for communication.
-As a business, you’re dealing with adults – adults who are using social media to share information.
-Thus, we can safely assume that adult social media users will be more interested in content that is useful to them.
+As a business, you’re dealing with adults – adults who are using social media to share information, sometimes they would even share a porn review site and you have to know how to deal with that.
+Thus, we can safely assume that adult social media users will be more interested in content that is useful to them as sites with adult material and services as Zoom Escorts.

 According to TCS Digital Marketing an SEO Company, here’s a roundabout way to a seemingly obvious answer to some, but one that needs to be mentioned regardless.
 Provide useful content to your audience, and your audience will grow.
 Provide unrelated and useless content to your audience, and the opposite happens.